raulb/stethoscope/README.md

 # Stethoscope

-Stethoscope is Rack Middelware that provides heartbeats for your application.
+Stethoscope is Rack Middleware that provides heartbeats for your application.
 Heartbeats are used to check that your application is functioning correctly.

 Typically, a tool like Nagios will monitor a heartbeat URL which will return a 200 OK status if everything is ok, or a 500 response for any issues.